 - After this, just open your Powerpoint file the usual way on your Windows PC

-And the really cool thing is that after your edits, you can use this same iCloud iWork tool to convert your presentation back into a Keynote file
+Cool Tip!
+And the awesome thing is that after your edits, you can use this same iCloud iWork tool to convert your presentation back into a Keynote file

 Present Using iCloud, no Download or Export Required!